automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 .perform(webKeys(text))
 ```

-We then use similar methods to find the button and click on it
+We then use similar methods to find the button element and perform a click on it

 ```java
 // Find submit button